Multivariate Analysis of Mixed Data: The R Package PCAmixdata: PCA with metrics

-The PCA with metrics is a generalization of the standard PCA method.
-It is based on the GSVD of a real data matrix $\bZ$.
-Metrics are used to introduce weights to rows and columns of $\bZ$ in PCA.
-In this paper, standard PCA and MCA are presented within this framework, so that a unique PCA procedure can be defined for numerical and categorical data, including the appropriate metrics.
+PCA with metrics is a generalization of the standard PCA method where metrics are used to introduce weights into rows (observations) and columns (variables) within a data matrix.
+Standard PCA for numerical data and standard MCA for categorical data can be presented within this general framework, so that the unique PCAmix procedure for a mixture of numerical and categorical data can be easily defined.